Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

 #### Query multiple workspaces

-The same query can be executed across multiple Log Analytics workspaces.
+The same log query can be executed across multiple Log Analytics workspaces.
 In addition to the KQL query, the following parameters are required:

 - `workspace_id` - The first (primary) workspace ID.
 - `additional_workspaces` - A list of workspaces, excluding the workspace provided in the `workspace_id` parameter.
 The parameter's list items may consist of the following identifier formats: